In line with the Scottish Government move to Phase 3 we are excited to be able to once again welcome visitors.

 What will be open?

-Four months to the day after having to close to the public, we are excited to be able to once again welcome visitors on board the world famous polar research vessel RRS Discovery.
-A visit will allow you the chance to follow in the footsteps of Captain Scott and Ernest Shackleton as you explore the decks of this incredible 119 year old ship.
+As of Wednesday 12th August the full Discovery Point museum will fully reopen allowing you to explore all 11 galleries, enjoy 9 audio-visual film shows and view over 150 historic polar artefacts on display.
+All of this and then stepping on board the world famous RRS Discovery which allows you the chance to follow in the footsteps of Captain Scott and Ernest Shackleton as you explore the decks of this incredible 119 year old ship.
 A one way system will ensure you can enjoy your visit in safety, while break out spaces will let other visitors pass you in comfort should you wish to spend longer in any one area, soaking up the atmosphere of a ship that has visited Antarctica on three scientific expeditions.

 Our gift shop will also be open, allowing you the opportunity to buy RRS Discovery themed items with everything from jackets and t-shirts through to whisky and wine.
 We also hold a wide range of polar books and locally sourced Scottish gifts.
 The gift shop can be visited for free even if you do not wish to explore the ship at this time.